slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-10-08-Kubernetes-controllers-The-Empire-Strikes-Back.md

 ### Controller

 When the module invokes the `watch` import, it registers a new watch and returns a watch identifier.
 This identifier is stored together with a reference to the `Stream<WatchEvent>` in a global map.
-In a similar fashion to `request` ABI discussed in the [previous post](../Kubernetes-controllers-A-New-Hope#The-ABI), we serialize `WatchRequest` data structure in order to pass it to the host.
+In similar fashion to the `request` ABI discussed in the [previous post](../Kubernetes-controllers-A-New-Hope#The-ABI), we serialize the `WatchRequest` data structure in order to pass it to the host.

-Then, every time the host has a new `WatchEvent` that controller needs to handle, it will invoke `on_event` with the serialized `WatchEvent`.
-Using the watch identifier, the controller will get back from the global map the associated `Stream` and append to it the deserialized `WatchEvent`.
+Then, every time the host has a new `WatchEvent` that the controller needs to handle, it will invoke `on_event` with the serialized `WatchEvent`.
+Using the watch identifier, the controller will get the associated `Stream` from the global map and append the deserialized `WatchEvent` to it.

 ### The host

 When the controller invokes `watch`, the host checks if there is a registered watch for that resource.
 If there is, then it just registers the invoker as interested to that watch, otherwise it starts a new watch.
 Every time a watch receives a new event from Kubernetes, the host resolves all the modules interested to that particular event.
-For each module, it allocates some module memory to pass the event and it finally wake up again the controller with `on_event`.
+For each module, it allocates some module memory to pass the event and it finally wakes the controller up by invoking `on_event`.

 ## Rust module with async-await

 ### Callbacks are bad!

-The `kube-watch-abi` is de-facto an asynchronous API: `watch` starts the asynchronous operation, `on_event` notifies the completion of the operation.
+The `kube-watch-abi` is the de-facto an asynchronous API: `watch` starts the asynchronous operation, `on_event` notifies on the completion of the operation.

 In the initial implementation of the `watch`, on module side, I just modified the kube client `watch` to provide a callback: